 Hiking clubs generally offer outings for people of all fitness levels, and they rate their hikes by level of difficulty.
 If you’re not sure what hikes are best for you, someone at the club should be able to assist you.
 Most clubs charge nominal yearly fees, and almost all offer supervised hikes.
 Some clubs also offer weekend trips.

-The American Hiking Society, a national nonprofit organization dedicated to promoting hiking and to establishing, protecting, and maintaining foot trails in America, publishes The National Directory of Trail Organizations (now also available on their Web site for free), in which they list more than 1,500 trail organizations and agencies, from the large national organizations such as the Sierra Club to neighborhood hiking clubs.
+The American Hiking Society, a national nonprofit organization dedicated to promoting hiking and to establishing, protecting, and maintaining foot trails in America, publishes The National Directory of Trail Organizations, in which they list more than 1,500 trail organizations and agencies, from the large national organizations such as the Sierra Club to neighborhood hiking clubs.
 If you don’t already know of a local hiking club, this is a place to start looking.

 Whether or not you seek out a hiking club, the U.S. National Park System, operated by the National Park Service, is a treasure of opportunities for hiking and other outdoor recreation.
 The park system comprises 384 areas covering more than 83 million acres in 49 States, the District of Columbia, American Samoa, Guam, Puerto Rico, Saipan, and the Virgin Islands.